-exitLong(string algo, var price, int lots)
+exitLong(string Filter, var price, int lots)

-exitShort(string algo, var price, int lots)
+exitShort(string Filter, var price, int lots)

-Exits all long resp. all short trades with the current asset that match the given algo identifier, at market or at a given price limit, until the given number of lots is closed.
+below), at market or at a given price limit, until the given number of lots is closed.

 exitTrade(TRADE*, var price, int lots): int